julieqiu/librarianx/README.md

-# Librarianx
+# Librarian

-Librarianx is a tool for managing Google Cloud client libraries across multiple languages.
+Librarian is a tool for managing Google Cloud client libraries across multiple languages.
 It handles code generation from API definitions, version management, and publishing to package registries.